 Richard Schechner calls these conditioning states proto-performance (p-performance), and when these p-performances place the body into an non-ordinary state, it is what Eugenio Barba terms pre-expressivity.
 He gives the example of the slightly bent legs and contracted arms in martial artists (e.g. horse stance, ready stance), which prepare the individual for attack or defence.4 Shadowbody butoh practitioners are encouraged to be in perpetual proto-performance.

-Without nurture/warmup, real profundity in movement is more difficult to attain.
+Without nurture/warmup, there may be no real profundity in movement.
 If we are to face the dragon, we are to have the blessings of the mother.
 We also want to dance in a way that is sustainable, so that we can dance to a very old age like Kazuo Ohno.
 Nurture creates a safe environment to enter into deep resonance.
 There are various nurturing practices.
 Nurture brings relaxation and ease.
 No ease means dis-ease.
 Several of the practices can also be done with partners.

 Invoke your inner mother.
 Enter into becoming-mother or becoming-mother-baby.

-The same idea is done but with a partner, and Noguchi Taiso makes use of it.
+The same idea is a more passive way for shakes to be executed and involve a partner.
+Noguchi Taiso makes use of it.
 The following comes from a Noguchi Taiso article written by Paola Esposito and Toshiharu Kasai:¹

 1. Lie down on the floor on our back.
 Stretch your knees.